 Finally, central inverters are typically used for larger solar panel systems that are on commercial buildings or large field systems.
 These are very similar to the string inverter, but very large.
 For this reason, they are cost efficient, efficient, and fairly easy to install.
 However, their size, noise and single point of failure make cause for concern.

 All in all, each of these inverter types are all great solutions.
 The type of solar panel system you have will vary greatly on the type of inverter you need.

 Inverter are an integral component of all types of solar power systems.
-Read here for an overview of different types of solar power systems.
+Read here for an overview of different components of a solar power system.